 Massimo and Lella Vignelli are awarded the 2011 President’s Medal in recognition of a body of work so influential that it has shaped the very way we see the world, and so perfectly conceived and executed in its specifics that each encounter with a Vignelli object or book or sign or space is a moment of delight.
 The integrity and consistency of Massimo and Lella Vignelli’s work, their commitment to the essential, the timeless, the rational, and the beautiful, inspires now and will continue to inspire long into the future.

-Remarks by Architectural League President Annabelle Selldorf on presenting the President’s Medal to Lella and Massimo Vignelli on March 18, 2011:
+Architectural League President Annabelle Selldorf made the following remarks when presenting the President’s Medal to Lella and Massimo Vignelli on March 18, 2011: